stefonarch/LXQt-Wayland-files/README.md

 ### Using lxqt-session in general

-With LXQt 1.2.0  `lxqt-session` can be started in the autostart section of any compositors configuration files.
+Using LXQt 1.2.0  and later `lxqt-session` can be started in the autostart section of any compositors configuration files.
 For `kwin_wayland` the `startlxqtkwin` script will start the session.

 * Systray/Notification area (using waybar or lxqt-panel) should start first (= `sleep 2 && lxqt-session`) (fixed in git)
 * Module`lxqt-globalshortcuts`  loads but  fails to register shortcuts
 * Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "autostart" and "scripts" folder for a selective autostart of applications depending on session type.
 * Lock settings are not applied in wayland.
-Uncheck "Lock screen on resume" - otherwise the process will crash on resume (but not the session) and logout and module management will not work anymore.
+Uncheck "Lock screen on resume" - otherwise the process will crash on resume (but not the session) and logout and module management will not work anymore (fixed in LXQt 1.3).

 ## Wayfire (stacking)